Has the Virtualization of the Face Changed Facial Perception? A Study of the Impact of Photo Editing and Augmented Reality on Facial Perception: INTRODUCTION

+Image modification is not without consequence.
 In the early 2000s, before social media was as ubiquitous as it is today, concern was raised over the prevalence of photoshopped images in magazines~\cite{Wilson_2009}.
 Now, no longer limited to celebrity images, the trend of sharing modified selfies on social media has garnered media attention for its association with lower self-esteem and body dysmorphia~\cite{Shein_2021}~\cite{fastoso2021mirror}, sometimes referred to as \textit{Snapchat Dysmorphia}~\cite{eshiet2020real} for its association with AR beautification filters on Snapchat.
 In extreme cases, body dysmorphia from beauty filter usage has pushed people towards plastic surgery~\cite{hunt_2019}.
 However, some people experience positive effects from sharing filtered images.
-These include overcoming shyness, mood improvement, and more free self-expression~\cite{pitcher_elizabeth_dooley_2020}~\cite{ryan-mosley_2021}.
+These include overcoming shyness, mood improvement, and more free self-expression~\cite{pitcher_2020}~\cite{ryan-mosley_2021}.
 As the tech industry moves towards metaverse experiences, AR usage could become increasingly widespread.
 A better understanding of our perception of augmented images will help us both better care for the mental health of current AR users and build the metaverse responsibly.

+How we perceive filtered faces may also change over time as we become accustomed to the filters.
+There is evidence that ``exposure to systematically distorted faces produces corresponding changes in what looks average'' and that the shift in what an average face looks like influences our judgment of facial attractiveness~\cite{rhodes2003fitting}.
+Because of the influence facial perception has in social communication, there may be social impacts if our exposure to filtered faces online is similarly changing which faces look normal to us.

-This paper presents a first step towards understanding how filtered faces are perceived.
+This paper presents a first step towards an understanding of how filtered faces on the Internet are perceived.
 We approach this task with three research questions.
 Our key question is:\\ \textbf{RQ1:} Do filtered faces look normal or strange to people?
 Does this vary by which filter is used?

 Responses to this question could be influenced by familiarity with that style of image filter and ability to tell that a filter has been applied.
 Thus, we additionally consider the following two questions:\\ \textbf{RQ2:} Which styles of facial filters look familiar to people?\\ \textbf{RQ3:} Can people tell that filtered images are digitally altered in the first place?